prolez/telegram-telegraf-bot/README.md

 # Add features Telegram Bot for pycryptobot.
-In Node.JS, using Telegraf
+In Node.JS, using Telegraf (Linux only)

 ## What is this repository about?
 This repository lets you run and configure a Telegram bot, easily, in order to interact with user input and manage data.